FlaminMad/RPiProcessRig/README.md

 # Level Control Process Rig

 ##Overview:
-Industrial processes are at the heart of manufacturing almost all products throughout the world.
-At the heart of these production plants is process control, an area mistaken as a dark art to many.
+Industrial processes are critical to the manufacturing of almost all products throughout the world.
+At the heart of these production plants is process control, an area thought to be a dark art.
 This library and its associated hardware (see below) have been created to give those with limited resource access to a simple industrial rig that can be used for experimentation with a variety of different control algortithms.
-Due to the scale of this project, many real world industrial problems that still exist are amplified.
-A list of these can be ffound within the documentation.
+Due to the scale of this project, many real world industrial problems that exist are amplified.
+This provides a good basis for allowing the user to solve these problems, A list of which can be found within the documentation.

 ##Project Aims:
 * Provide a basic flow control process